zardam/circuitpython/docs/programming_guide/01_digital_io.rst

 :py:func:`digitalio.DigitalInOut.switch_to_input` function:

   >>> switch.switch_to_input()

+Or just like with digital outputs you can also change the pin direction using the :py:attr:`digitalio.DigitalInOut.direction` property and setting it to an
+input:

+  >>> switch.direction = digitalio.Direction.INPUT

 After a digital input object is created you simply read the :py:attr:`digitalio.DigitalInOut.value` property to check if the input is at a